 Photography has had major advances over the last two hundred years.
 What started off as basically a simple box that took faded blurry photos has turned into major technical advances such as the DSLR’S we use today.
+Understanding when photography was invented and how it has progressed is a very interesting part of the study, love and appreciation of photography.

 During the 17th century, basic lenses were introduced to help focus the images and the camera obscura became small enough to be portable.